 Marijuana Extract Information

-A cannabis extract is any oil that concentrates the plant’s chemical compounds such as THC and CDB through a variety of extraction processes.
+A marijuana extract is any oil that concentrates the plant’s chemical compounds such as THC and CDB through a variety of extraction processes.
 These extraction processes involve solvents such as butane, hexane, isopropyl alcohol, and ethanol to retain certain cannabinoids of the cannabis plant.
 The end product results in a highly potent oil of varying consistencies that allow users to choose their preferred method of medicating.
-Here are a few different extracts you can find at your local Aurora dispensary:

 Before cannabis was banned in 1937, tinctures were the primary type of cannabis medicine.
 Tinctures are usually alcohol or ethanol extractions of the whole cannabis plant and contain all 80 of the essential cannabinoids.
 The extraction secures cannabinoids while leaving out as many of the terpenes and chlorophylls as possible.
 Depending on the tincture, the CBD (cannibidiol) content can actually decrease the psychoactive effects of THC.
 The dosage is controlled by a measured dropper that Is typically administered under the tongue.
 This is helpful for younger children that require certain cannabinoids but don’t want the cerebral effects of THC.